friarhob/ccwc/README.md

 - `-c, --bytes : Print the number of bytes.`
 - `-l, --lines : Print the number of lines.`
 - `-w, --words : Print the number of words.`
+- `-m, --chars : Print the number of chars.`

 #### To be implemented
 - `-h, --help : Display help message.`